SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I think a great feature of our Orientation has been our Demo Debate.
 In the interest of time, we usually have a 2 vs 2.
 Letting the audience pick the motion among the 3 motions displayed on screen made the audience feel more involved.
 To use time efficiently, we continued the orientation during the prep time of the debaters.
 Efficiency is quite important because as the orientation stretches people lose focus and interest.

+What I find very effective is to tell your own story, talk about how debating has improved your own life, and show the freshers what they can become.

 In 2024, I engaged in crowd work while the club heads were setting things up for the orientation.
 Worried students commonly asked me, "Do you need prior debating experience to join the club?"
 This was probably since every other club filtered people based on skill.

 I believe talking too much about the AP and BP format would just feel like an overload because there are so many complicated things to remember.
 This would give people more confusion than meaningful information.

 ## Recruitment Concepts